 Introducing our first Smart Home - Apartment 360: the Retirement Community of the Future

 At Royal Oaks, we're dedicated to creating the retirement community of the future.
-We've immersed ourselves in investigating which smart devices would be advantageous for our residents, and are this fall will be unveiling a fully equipped Smart Home Apartment 360!
+We've immersed ourselves in investigating which smart devices would be advantageous for our residents, and will be unveiling a fully equipped Smart Home in February 2019 Apartment 360!

 What a world we live in!
 At the swipe of your finger on a smart phone or tablet or the click of a mouse, you can do so many things to make your life easier.
 Don't want to drive?
 Order an Uber or Lyft and you are on your way within minutes.
 Transferring money or depositing a check from the comfort of your home is now commonplace—it's amazing how our banking systems have simplified things using smart devices.